gsvic/MuSQLE/README.md

 		*Scan MuSQLEScan: item, Engine: [SparkSQL], Cost: [0.0], [result1]
 ```
 ##Adding tables to Catalog
+1. Create a folder named 'catalog' in the project's parent directory.
-A table is defined as a file with .mt extension.
+2. A table can be defined as a file with .mt extension.
 Two example files are provided:<br><br>
 PostgreSQL
 ```javascript
 {"tableName":"date_dim","tablePath":"date_dim","engine":"postgres"}